biscotty666/ForecastingPnP/docs/Chapter4.md

   seasonal data, it also includes the partial autocorrelation at the first seasonal lag.
 - `unitroot_kpss` gives the Kwiatkowski-Phillips-Schmidt-Shin (KPSS)
-  statistic for testing if a series is stationary, and the corresponding p-value.
+  statistic for **testing if a series is stationary**, and the corresponding p-value.
 This test is discussed in Section 9.1.
 - unitroot_pp gives the Phillips-Perron statistic for testing if a **series is non-stationary**, and the corresponding p-value.
 - `unitroot_ndiffs` gives the **number of differences required to lead